splunk/public-o11y-docs/incident-intelligence/incident-intelligence-overview.rst

 End-to-end incident response process
 =======================================

-This is the end-to-end incident response flow that demonstrates the value of Incident Intelligence (note this graphic is simplified for explanatory purposes).
+This end-to-end incident response flow demonstrates the value of Incident Intelligence (note this graphic is simplified for explanatory purposes).
 An issue appears in the system that is noticed by detectors monitoring that system or service.
 The detectors fire, causing a spike in generated alerts.
-Those alerts have been mapped to an incident policy and the influx of activity causes an incident to trigger.
+Those alerts have been mapped to an incident policy and the influx of activity triggers an incident.
 The workflow for that incident policy connects to an on-call schedule and a responder is paged.
 The responder acknowledges the incident and begins investigating the root cause by looking at the alerts grouped under that incident.
-They resolve the incident and verify their solution as alerts decrease and the system returns to normal.
+They resolve the incident and verify their solution.
+Alerts decrease and the system returns to normal.
 This entire process is called incident response.

 .. image:: /_images/incident-intelligence/Incident-Intelligence-Overview-4.png